Traditional Southern Egg Custard Pie

 • Most older recipes instruct you to scald the milk before adding it to the eggs.
 That’s not really necessary.
 However, the eggs should be at room temperature.

-• Just like any recipe containing eggs or dairy, this pie should be refrigerated as soon as it cools to room temperature.
+• This pie should be refrigerated as soon as it cools to room temperature.
 Cover the pie with plastic wrap and store it in the refrigerator for up to three days.

 • To test whether the pie is done, gently insert a thin knife near the center of the pie.
 If the knife comes out clean with no liquid clinging to it, then the pie is done.
 It will firm up slightly as it cools.